Nightbro/ClojureUniversityProject/README.md

     - [ ] Review history of body measurements
     - [ ] Page to review and update your general information made on registration
     - [ ] Migrate to a database engine
+    - [ ] Add more options to Meal plan